jwdtranslations/lgqm/static/content/chapters/extra-info/preface.md

 [TN]

-I've included this for completeness.
+This is a preface from Boaster that I've included this for completeness.
 In total, a few hundred fans have contributed to this novel: many of the later chapters are actually fan-written story lines that have been edited to fit the overarching story by Boaster.